 Abby’s Mom is the classroom assistant, photographer, and Director of Business and Marketing.
 Abby’s Dad is a software developer, is supportive of Abby’s business, and ignores everyone when he’s working from home.
-Abby’s little sister does not like to sew.
+Abby’s younger sister does not like to sew.
 She loves art and technology!

 Can you tell me more about the sewing environment?

 The sewing studio is a happy place where all students can develop their creative talents, meet new friends, learn the life skill of sewing, and appreciate Abby for being a real life role model!
 Sewing is never a race, and we never compete against each other.
 We emphasize individual effort, we encourage each other, we take pride in our accomplishments, and we treat each other kindly.